JamesParrott/sDNA_GH/README.md

 ### Installation.
 1. Ensure you have an installation of [Rhino 3D](https://www.rhino3d.com/download/) including Grasshopper (versions 6 and 7 are supported).
 2. Ensure you have an installation of [Python 2.7](http://www.python.org/ftp/python/2.7.3/python-2.7.3.msi) [^0]  Iron Python is only supported by sDNA_GH within Grasshopper.
-3. Ensure you have an installation of [sDNA](https://sdna.cardiff.ac.uk/sdna/wp-content/downloads/documentation/manual/sDNA_manual_v4_1_0/installation_usage.html).
+3. Ensure you have an installation of [sDNA](https://sdna.cardiff.ac.uk/sdna/wp-content/downloads/documentation/manual/sDNA_manual_v4_1_0/installation_usage.html).  sDNA itself may require the 64 bit Visual Studio 2008 redistributable, available [here] (https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2008-vc-90-sp1-no-longer-supported) or [here](https://download.microsoft.com/download/5/D/8/5D8C65CB-C849-4025-8E95-C3966CAFD8AE/vcredist_x64.exe ) ).
 4. Download `sDNA_GH.zip` from [food4Rhino](https://www.food4rhino.com) or the [sDNA_GH releases page on Github](https://www.example.com).
 5. Ensure `sDNA_GH.zip` is unblocked: Open File Explorer and go to your Downloads folder (or whichever folder you saved it in).
 Right click it and select _Properties_ from the bottom of the menu.
 Then click on the _Unblock_ check box at the bottom (right of _Security_), then click _OK_ or _Apply_.
 The check box and _Security_ section should disappear.
 This should unblock all the files the zip archive.
 If any files still need to be unblocked,  a [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) script is provided in the zip file: `\sDNA_GH\dev_tools\batch_files\unblock_all_files_powershell.bat`[^2]  This script is largely code from Ed Wilson of Microsoft's [Dev Blog](https://devblogs.microsoft.com/scripting/easily-unblock-all-files-in-a-directory-using-powershell/) or try this [alternative method](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file?view=powershell-7.2))  Please note, you should not automatically trust and unblock all software downloaded from anywhere on the internet [^1].
 6. Open Rhino and Grasshopper.